 Our laboratory invents noninvasive microsurgical devices that operate on organs without having to cut through tissue.
 These procedures would be pain-less and infection-free techniques; and enable therapeutic and diagnostic capabilities never achieved before.
 Using a bottom-up research strategy, we study the physics of how non-invasive energies interact with tissue, invent technologies that control these interactions, and then package the technologies into purpose-designed devices.
 Once a device has developed far enough, we translate the device into medical use - treating, diagnosing, and understanding diseases.

-A Noninvasive Capillary Permeabilisier for Drug Delivery
+A Capillary Permeabilisier for Drug Delivery

-We are developing a noninvasive technology that can noninvasively and locally deliver drugs to diseased regions.
+We are developing a technology that can noninvasively and locally deliver drugs to diseased regions.
 This is achieved by using ultrasound and sonosensitive particles to locally alter the permeability of capillaries in different organs.
 We have performed initial proof of concept studies in vitro and in vivo; and are now pushing this technology towards clinical trials.
-If successful, we'll sort through a decade of powerful drugs that have been shelved due to poor permeability, and deliver them noninvasively and locally to where they are needed.
-This technology is being developed for the treatment of cancer and Alzheimer's disease.
+If successful, we'll sort through a decade worth of powerful drugs that have been shelved due to poor permeability, and deliver them noninvasively and locally to where they are needed.
+This technology is being developed for the treatment of paediatric brain cancer and Alzheimer's disease.

-A Noninvasive Acoustic Micropump for Drug Enhancement
+An Acoustic Micropump for Drug Enhancement

 By using ultrasound alone, we can enhance the distribution of drugs through tissue microenvironments.
 We are developing methods to enhance the distribution of molecules and nanoparticles.
 This technology is being developed for a range of diseases that includes cancer.

-A Noninvasive Acoustic Particle Palpator for Measuring Tissue Elasticity
+An Acoustic Particle Palpator for Measuring Tissue Elasticity

 Devices and methods are also being developed to push tissue and track its displacement and relaxation to determine stiffness.
 This elasticity imaging technique provides a quantitative measure of a property, which has been linked to the progression of several diseases.
 This technology is being developed for early detection of liver diseases, such as liver fibrosis and hepatocellular carcinoma.